Adallcode/Adallcode/README.md

 - 👋 Hey, i'm Adoni.
 - 👀 I’m interested in Web Application and Video Games development.
-- 🌱 I have learned C/C++, Python, HTML, CSS, MySQL Database and I’m currently learning JAVASCRIPT, by doing some applications,
+- 🌱 I have learned C/C++, Python, HTML, CSS, MySQL Database and I’m currently learning JAVASCRIPT, by doing some applications.
-- my skill is in the backend but with interest at the frontend as well.

 - You can find one of my App that is live is here: https://gpapy.pythonanywhere.com/ and The README is:
 This Bar page allows people to see what a bar offer, has a Wellcome, Drinks, Comments, and Contact section.